ogdenpm/intel80tools/readme.txt

 		the tool writes to the console so you most likely want to redirect to a file

+mkisisdir.pl	simple script to create a basic ISIS.DIR file based on files
+		matching ??????.???.
+No link information is included and its main use is to support ixref

 src\clean.bat	cleans out the source tree of recreatable files src\mkall.bat	makes all the files in the source tree and checks they